 My research interests have centered around immunology and molecular biology.
 In graduate school at Brandeis University, I cloned and studied the transporter protein, called FcRn, that carries IgG antibodies across the human placenta under Dr. Neil E. Simister.

-Subsequent to my graduate work, new roles of FcRn have been discovered including extending the serum half-life of albumin as well as IgG antibody.
+Subsequent to my graduate work, new roles the antibody transporter have been discovered--it extends the serum half-life of albumin as well.

-I also spend a good deal of my time doing pre-health advising, also known as "premed" advising.
-It's a wonderful part of my job to get to brag about our students to medical, dental, PA and other schools.
-Although it takes some time to put together, it's never hard to find great things to say about our fine students.
+I also spend a good deal of my time doing pre-health advising, also known as "pre-med" advising.
+It's a great part of my job to be able to write up the fine accomplishments of our students for medical, dental, PA and other schools.
+It's never hard to find great things to say about our wonderful students.

 P 978 867 4393

 My postdoctoral work was under Dr. Hidde L. Ploegh at MIT and Harvard Medical School.
 Dr. Ploegh is currently at the Whitehead Institute back at MIT.
 I rejoined his research group for my Fall '06 Sabbatical.
 The lab continues to study aspects of immune function using a molecular and biochemical approach.
 During this sabbatical I worked closely with Dr. J. Christopher Love, helping to optimize a new system for analyzing the secretions of individual cells within a diverse population.
 Results of my work on the microengraving system with the Ploegh and Love labs were published in PNAS, Nature Protocols, and Journal of Immunological Methods.